coforma/acme-tech-challenge/user.md

 |`date`|The date the patient was impacted by the disaster (format: `YYYY-MM-ddThh:mm:ss.SSSZ`)|REQUIRED|
 |`statusId`|The status ID corresponding to the patient's current status (ex: `101`)|REQUIRED|

 The `facilityNpi`, `disasterId`, and `statusId` should correspond to an existing ID seeded in the database.
 The `patientIdFromFacility` can be any string that the facility would use.
-The `date` conforms to ISO 8601, and should follow the format.

 ##### Sample response body